uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 <https://en.wikipedia.org/wiki/EPUB#Version_3.0.1_.28current_version.29>`_
 format, or both.
 Both of these digital book formats include unparalleled support for accessibility.
 However, simply supporting accessibility does not always mean a document will be accessible.
-When you source ebooks from third- parties, it helps to ask the right questions about accessibility.
+When you source ebooks from third parties, it helps to ask the right questions about accessibility.

 * Can screen readers read the document text?